-- 1.1 Hours of work will be determined by the requirements of individual services, up to a maximum of 39 hours, depending on the employee group, excluding meal breaks.
-However, Services which currently operate on 35 or 37 hours per week will continue to do so. - 1.2 The number of hours worked in a week may exceed the hours of a comparable full-time post at certain periods, provided that the average over a year does not exceed the notional working week for a comparable full time employee, up to a maximum of 39 hours, depending on the employee group. - 1.3 There will be a meal break of at least 30 minutes in work days of 6 hours or more duration except where a paid meal break applies. - 1.4 The pattern of hours to be worked will be detailed in the contract of employment or in accordance with predetermined rosters and any existing local agreements.
+CONDITION 1.
+Hours of Work a) Hours of work will be determined by the requirements of individual services, up to a maximum of 37 hours (39 hours for craft workers), excluding meal breaks.
+Note: Services which currently operate on 35 hours per week will continue to do so. b) With effect from the implementation date of a collective agreement, core working hours will be 7.00 a.m. to 10.00 p.m.
+Monday to Sunday.
+No enhanced payments will be made for hours worked, as part of the normal working week, within this timescale, Monday to Sunday.
+Existing national or locally agreed enhancements to the hourly rate will be deemed to be replaced by the new provisions and, accordingly, will cease to apply, unless otherwise specified in this agreement. c) With effect from 1 July 2009, core working hours will be 7.00 a.m. to 8.00 p.m.
+Monday to Friday.
+No enhanced payments will be made for hours worked, as part of the normal working week, within this timescale, Monday to Friday.
+Existing national or locally agreed enhancements to the hourly rate will be deemed to be replaced by the new provisions and, accordingly, will cease to apply, unless otherwise specified in this agreement. d) The number of hours worked in a week may exceed the hours of a comparable full-time post at certain periods, provided that the average over a year does not exceed the notional working week for a comparable full time employee, up to a maximum of 37 hours (39 hours for craft workers). e) There will be a meal break of at least 30 minutes in work days of 6 hours or more duration except where a paid meal break applies. f) The pattern of hours to be worked will be detailed in the contract of employment or in accordance with predetermined rosters and any existing local agreements.
 The method of arranging such working hours will be determined by the Council, following consultation and agreement with the signatory trade unions.
 Where agreement cannot be reached, it will be open to either side to utilise the relevant procedures.
+Other non-standard payment arrangements i) Normal Working Week a) The working week will be worked over five days, including Saturday and Sunday.
+Where the normal working week is worked outwith the core hours, 7am to 10pm, from Monday to Sunday, or as at 1(c) above, no additional payment will be made for the first four hours, averaged over the week.